chr4-cookbooks/osrm/README.md

       # The files checksum can also be checked (defaults to true)
       # When set to true, it will use the default checksum set in the attributes (if existent)
       # When set to false, it doesn't check the checksum
-      # When set to an ftp:// or http:// URL, use its contents as a checksum
+      # When set to an ftp:// or http:// URL, retrieve the file and use the checksum in its content
       # When set to a string, use it as the checksum
       checksum        'http://url.to/checksum.md5'

-      action :create
-      action :create_if_missing
+      action :create_if_missing           # :create and :create_if_missing are supported
-    end

-    osrm_map_download 'europe' do
-      action :download_if_missing
-    end

-    osrm_map_extract 'europe' do
-      action :extract_if_missing
-    end

-    osrm_map_prepare 'europe' do
-      action :prepare_if_missing
     end